 Ireland has a rich resource of Woodland Walks as evidenced in Donal Magner's book 'Stopping by Woods: A Guide to the Forests and Woodlands of Ireland'.

-Copies of this publication are now available from our Online Shop.
+Copies of this publication are currently OUT OF STOCK

 With kind permission from the Author, FORESTRY.IE would like to introduce the public to some of the Woodland Walks described in the book.